your0rg/HabitatForMeteor/README.md

 #### Client side preparations

 1. *Prepare Virtual Machines* :: Prepare two Xubuntu Xenial Xerus virtual machines with at least 12G disk space and give them distinct names that suggest developer machine and target server (eg; `dev` & `srv`).
 Set up their `hosts` files so the developer (`dev`) machine can address the server (`srv`) machine by name.
-After a while, you should be able to use the Xubuntu desktop on the developer VM only, without needing to go to the server machine desktop, such that the target VM can be an Ubuntu server install rather than Xubuntu.
+After gaining confidence in HabitaForMeteor, you should be able to use the Xubuntu desktop on the developer VM only, going to the server machine via SSH, such that the target VM can be a server install with no GUI needed.

 1. *Prepare Secure Shell* :: Ensure that both machines are fully SSH enabled, including being able to SSH & SCP from `dev` machine to `srv` machine without password.

-1. *Install Meteor* :: Find the latest correct command in the Meteor documentation page [Install](https://www.meteor.com/install).
-It's unlikely to change, at las look it was :
+1. *Install Meteor* :: Find the latest correct installation command in the Meteor documentation page [Install](https://www.meteor.com/install), although realistically it's unlikely to change.
+At last look it was :
     ```
     curl https://install.meteor.com/ | sh;
     ```